 Tactic Scoring + Size of Opportunity

-Now we have everything we need to prioritize our marketing tests for a the client/business that we built the funnel for.
+Now, we have everything we need to prioritize our marketing tests for the client/business that we built the funnel for.
 We simply need to multiply the size of the opportunity by the expected return from the tactic.
 This ensures we’re always taking into account the weakest part of the funnel and selecting the most promising tests.

 Tactic 1 – 10% x 3% = 0.3 (acquisition)